Techtonica/curriculum/javascript/event-recommender.md

     }

     saveUserEvent(){
-    //Allow users to save events to a personal Events array.
+    // Allow users to save events to a personal Events array.
     }

     deleteUser() {